-A common type of AR is using a marker to trigger an AR experience.
-Once this marker, let’s say a logo or an image is recognized, the AR content is placed in the scene, using the marker as a reference to determine the position of the AR content.
+A common type of AR is using a image to trigger an AR experience.
+Once this image, let’s say a logo or an image is recognized, the AR content is placed in the scene, using the image as a reference to determine the position of the AR content.
 Once this point of reference is clear, the scene can be rendered in real-time.
 That usually happens at a speed of 30 frames per second.
 As AR is always happening in real-time, only in recent years mobile devices have gotten powerful enough to handle these calculations in on the fly.

 At the time of writing this in 2019, AR is still mostly used on smartphones and tablets, but slowly wearables like smartglasses are becoming more and more common for industrial experiences.
 This is similar to the evolution we have seen for computers, which also started out with very expensive and bulky devices and slowly turned into something mainstream that everybody owns.

 So before we all walk around with smartglasses, a few years are certainly going to pass.
-However, there are dozens of devices available for iOS and Android that support AR already.
-Below you find a complete list of all supported devices for these two platforms.
+However, there are dozens of devices available for iOS and Android that support AR already, because all of them count on a web browser so they are ready to launch web AR experiences.

 Try Augmented Reality yourself